dirkjanm/videojs-preroll/README.md

 Type: `String`
 Default: _blank

-Target to open the url in (eg _blank or _top)
+Target to open the url in (eg _blank or _top).

 #### allowSkip
 Type: `Boolean`
 Default: true

-Allow the user to skip the ad when it has played for a number of seconds
+Allow the user to skip the ad when it has played for a number of seconds.

 #### skipTime
 Type: `Integer`
 Default: 5

-Number of seconds after which the video can be skipped
+Number of seconds after which the video can be skipped.

 #### repeatAd
 Type: `Boolean`
 Default: false

-Whether the ad should be repeated if a new src is loaded to the player
+Whether the ad should be repeated if a new src is loaded to the player.

+#### adSign
+Type: `Boolean`
+Default: false

+Adds an "Advertisement" sign to the video.

+#### showRemaining
+Type: `Boolean`
+Default: false

+Show the remaining time of the ad (only if `allowSkip` is set to false.)

 #### adsOptions
 Type: `Object`